 - Overcooked or Undercooked Meat - Lamb rogan josh tastes best when its fork tender.
 The meat should not fall apart while slow cooking.
 I recommend keeping a close eye during last 15-20 minutes of cooking to avoid overcooking.
 If you feel that the meat is chewy and not tender, cook longer to fix it.

 - Too Oily - This can happen if the lamb wasn't trimmed properly to start with.
-Secondly, sometimes the meat renders too much fat while cooking and we really have no control over that.
 A simple way to fix this is by skimming off the excess oil from the surface using a spoon.

 - Runny Gravy- If you feel that the meat has cooked but the sauce is too thin, take out the lamb and cook off excess moisture from the sauce.
 Once its desired consistency, add back the lamb.

-- Not Reddish Enough- Yes its quite possible.
-The funny thing is that while cooking, you will notice that the color is gorgeous red after right adding the yogurt and kashmiri red chilli powder.
+- Not Reddish Enough- Yes it‘s quite possible.
+The funny thing is that while cooking, you will notice that the color is gorgeous red right after adding the yogurt and kashmiri red chilli powder.
 However, most of the time when I cook lamb josh, it turns reddish brown color by the end of cooking which is quite normal for a meat dish.
-I don't recommend adding any more paprika at this stage, it will just make the sauce taste chalky.
+I don't recommend adding any more paprika at this stage, it will make the sauce taste chalky.

 - Choose a Heavy Pot - For slow cooking, you would want to choose a heavy pot with a wide mouth.
 A wide mouth pot allows for easy stirring.

-- Keep It Thickish - Rogan josh is not too saucy.
+- Keep the sauce thickish - Rogan josh is not too saucy.
 The masala base is thick enough to stick to the meat and the oil forms major part of the sauce.
 The meat cooks in its own juices and we just use ½ cup water for a pound and half of meat.

 - A note about fennel - Fresh ground fennel is really strong.
 I usually grind the fennel a day ahead and leave covered on countertop.

-- Steamed Basmati Rice: Serve lamb rogan josh with aromatic basmati rice.
-I have basmati rice recipe in this post.
+- Steamed Basmati Rice: Serve lamb rogan josh with aromatic steamed basmati rice.
 Plain rice truly soaked up the rich flavors of the curry.

-- You could pair rogan josh with indian flatbreads like naan, roti or paratha.
-Add refreshing sides like green chutney or boondi raita.
+- You could pair rogan josh with indian flatbreads like naan, tandoori roti or paratha.

 Kishu Nagrani